 Does the Government Make Money on Student Loans?

 The answer is no, which I’ve found is controversial position to adopt.

 Many student debtor advocates look to the interest revenue the government receives from student loans and conclude that the government is profiting at the expense of indentured workers.
 This belief ignores a few important facts.

 Starting in 2013, data from the New York Fed showed that the delinquency rate for all student loans rose above 10 percent.

 Many more debtors are in deferment, forbearance, or still in school.
-As of first quarter 2015, only 52 percent of all $1.132 trillion in federal student loans were in active repayment, and about one-fourth of that debt was in some kind of income-sensitive repayment plan.
+As of third quarter 2015, only 53 percent of all $1.182 trillion in federal student loans were in active repayment, and more than one-fourth of that debt was in some kind of income-sensitive repayment plan.
 When people forbear, defer, or default on their loans or choose a repayment plan that extends or forgives the total balance, the lender is not fully repaid, so it’s unlikely that the government is profiting from student loans.

 Finally, the Federal Direct Loan Program lends as much money to graduate and professional students as their programs are willing to charge.
 When programs don’t need to compete for students, they absorb the unlimited federal loans and raise tuition costs accordingly.
 The academic literature refers to this phenomenon as the “Bennett hypothesis,” which posits that colleges and universities won’t expand their enrollments even if people are financially able to attend them thanks to subsidies.
 These debtors take out very high amounts, often six figures, but they can’t make enough money to repay their loans on conventional repayment plans.
 When they sign onto an income-sensitive repayment plan, it’s almost certain that their loans will be canceled in the future.
 This is what will happen to many of the law school debtors whom I write about, and it illustrates another reason I don’t think the government is profiting on student loans.